catalyst-cloud/catalystcloud-docs/source/tutorials/using-docker-machine-on-the-catalyst-cloud.rst

 .. note::

-  If your cloud tenant only has one private network defined then the ``--openstack-net-name PRIVATE-NET-NAME`` can be omitted.
-If there is more than one private network defined then ``PRIVATE-NET-NAME`` should be replaced with the network you wish to connect the docker-engine-host to
+  If your cloud tenant only has one private network defined, then the ``--openstack-net-name PRIVATE-NET-NAME`` can be omitted.
+If there is more than one private network defined, then ``PRIVATE-NET-NAME`` should be replaced with the network you wish to connect the docker-engine-host to

-Now we need to tell our local client how to connect to the remote Docker Engine we have created:
+Now you need to tell your local client how to connect to the remote Docker Engine you have created:

 .. code-block:: bash

  $ eval "$(docker-machine env docker-engine-host)"

-Now when you issue docker commands using the local client you will be interacting with the docker daemon in the cloud instance:
+Now, when you issue docker commands using the local client, you will be interacting with the Docker daemon in the cloud instance:

 .. code-block:: bash